AlexiaChen/tiny-rdb/README.md

 ![Go](https://github.com/AlexiaChen/tiny-rdb/workflows/Go/badge.svg)

-A tiny relational database(tiny-rdb) with persistent B+ tree, but it does not support transaction ACID and SQL currently, maybe it will be support in the future.
+A tiny relational database(tiny-rdb) with persistent B-tree, but it does not support transaction ACID and SQL currently, maybe it will be support in the future.
 The query language just simple query command.

 ## Under development